wp-plugins/xt-google-ads/readme.txt

 Just plugin to show Google Ads on every page.
 You can put your ads code to your post and page.
 Just install then insert your Google Adsense code.
+This plugin automatic insert your ads code to your posts and pages.
+Insert <!--ads--> where you want to display ads position manually.

+If you want no ads on post, just insert <!--noads-->

 == Installation ==